 3. The Keyword Efficiency Index (KEI)

 The Keyword Efficiency Index (KEI) is an important indicator originally used in SEO to identify efficient keywords.
-This is a mathematical relation between keyword popularity (traffic volume) and competition for the traffic.
+This is a mathematical relation between keyword popularity (traffic volume) and a competition for traffic.

 Here’s the formula to calculate KEI: